 Up is an innovative Australian digital banking app that offers entirely digital, cloud based personal banking through the Up mobile application.
 Because of this, and their strong focus on technology and rapid development, they are often categorized as a ‘neobank”.
-With over 500,000 customers, Up is targeted at a millennial audience and has had four years of proven functionality with outstanding reviews, winning Up several industry rewards such as ‘Digital disruptor of the year’ and ‘Best digital bank.
+With over 500,000 customers, Up is targeted at a millennial audience and has had six years of proven functionality with outstanding reviews, winning Up several industry rewards such as ‘Digital disruptor of the year’ and ‘Best digital bank’.

 This article will explore Up and my experience using its services to determine whether I will personally remain a long-term Up customer and move away from traditional banks.